Your bank transactions and balances make it into your sheet in two steps: A refresh and an update.

 Tiller can only pull in cleared transaction data.
 It can take 2-3 days for some transactions to clear at your bank before they are available for refresh.

-Tiller may refresh your loan, mortgages, and insurance accounts (and other low frequency accounts) every few days or weeks.
+Tiller may refresh your loan, mortgages, and insurance accounts (and other low frequency accounts) less frequently.
+Some loans are known to refresh only twice a month.

 With many institutions, Tiller can refresh your bank, card, and investment account data about once a day without your intervention (the refreshes are automatic) and pull that data into your spreadsheets.
 The logins for these institutions typically don’t have an added layer of security, or our data provider was able to successfully learn the answers to your security questions.